 Teddy Roosevelt said, “I have always said I would not have been President had it not been for my experience in North Dakota.”
-Well, I would not have my environmental view had it not been for these 5 places.
-As an environmental professional, I work to find the balance between a clean, beautiful natural environment, human health, useable land, and productive facilities.
+I would not have my environmental perspective had it not been for these 5 places.
+As an environmental professional, I work to create a balance between a clean beautiful natural environment, human health, useable land, and productive facilities.
 Therefore, my Top 5 environmentally influential places are the following.

 3. New York, NY, and not just Manhattan, but the rivers, bridges, and coastlines.
-Most people don’t associate the big cities with the word “environment,” but my time working in New York impressed on me the need to give more attention toward clean, healthy cities and not just focus on preserving our natural open space.
+Most people don’t associate the big cities with the word “environment.”
+But my time working in New York impressed on me the need to give more attention toward clean, healthy cities.
+Not to only focus on preserving our natural open space.

 5. Montana.
 It truly is big sky country.
 The mountain west is often overlooked in our country, primarily due to the low population density.
-I wish people from the coastal cities could spend some time in Montana (only briefly of course), because you can’t appreciate its size, scope and beauty merely with photos and movies.
+I wish people from around the country could spend some time in Montana (only briefly of course).
+You can’t appreciate its size, scope and beauty merely with photos and movies.
 You need to spend time walking, driving, skiing, running, or fishing under the big sky.

 What locations have shaped your environmental perspective?
 Is it a national park, a city, your local running trail?